-- First of all, they're not real, ha.
+- First of all, they're not real!
 While they still feel pretty good (IMO), you can tell they're not real, and sometimes that bothers me.

-- Recovery from the surgery was OUCHIES.
+- Recovery from the surgery was really painful.
 Healing may not look the same for everyone, but expect to be out of commission for a solid week and to have someone there to wait on you hand and foot the first few days.

 - Down the road as I begin to need mammograms and while giving myself breast exams, there are extra lengths you need to take to make sure you get a proper inspection.
 So, that's something I've needed to be aware of.

 At first I was horrified people would find out.
 I wanted it to be a secret and only tell those closest to me.
 That turned out to be more stressful than anticipated and now that it's been five years since my surgery, I've become way more open about it.
-I don't mind being transparent and sharing my story and letting people ask questions and have my girlfriends see them, etc. But not everyone is like that.
+I don't mind being transparent, sharing my story, letting people ask questions, have my girlfriends see them, etc. But not everyone is like that.
 Share at your own pace, and if you know someone who has had a procedure of any kind, be respectful of their privacy and only share with others if you know it's completely OK with them.
-It's easy for plastic surgery stories to become an instant gossip-/judge-fest and when you don't know the real reasons behind why a person chose to have surgery, it's not fair to share that with others without their permission.
+It's easy for plastic surgery stories to become an instant gossip-/judge-fest, and when you don't know the real reasons behind why a person chose to have surgery, it's not fair to share that with others without their permission.

 For me, my surgery was about making an adjustment to my body so I could feel more personal confidence and not focus on that area as much mentally.
 I make a big effort to take care of and spend time loving and appreciating the body I have.
 I feel empowered to embrace my natural beauty, and think it's a gift to be able to enhance our beauty with makeup, clothes, etc. as long as we keep ourselves in check.
 So go give that body of yours some extra love today, in whatever form that takes for you.